tnordquist/personal-android-project-rbrazell1/docs/index.md

 ## Summary

-**Sip & Score** is an app intended to allow users to find new cocktail drinks, new bars.
-Users will be able to rate the drink in a general setting, the version of the cocktail made by  a specific bar with an option to include a picture, and rate a bar as a whole.
-When a user creates an account they will then be able to save favorite drinks and bars.
-There will be an interactive map to find new bars close by.
-As more users rate the drinks at individual bars the top drinks for the given bar will be displayed when a bar is selected.
+**Sip & Score** is an app intended to allow users to rate new cocktail drinks and save new bars.
+Users will be able to take pictures of the drink;and give the drink a rating with a comment.
+There will be an interactive map to save new bars they are at.

 ## Intended users

+### Target user:

+Someone who likes to go bar hopping

+#### User stories:

 <ol>

-  <li>As a person who is new to drinking I want to see highly rated drinks to help narrow down which drinks I might enjoy.</li>
-  <li>When I go out on the town I want to be able to see which other bars nearby make my favorite drink the best</li>
-  <li>I'm always trying something new, I want to be able to rate and save my favorite drinks</li>
+  <li>I want to be able to take a picture of my drinks and attach a comment to the pictures so that I am able to make recommendations to my friends later.</li><br>
+  <li>I want to be able to add a new bar that I'm at to my saved places on Google maps so I can keep track of the places I have been to.</li><br>
+  <li>I want to be able to show all the drink ratings and reviews I've saved for a specific bar so I can go back to the bars I liked the best.</li><br>

 </ol>

 ## Functionality